View the page content by selecting any of the links below

 We have deposit agreements with PubMed Central and Europe PubMed Central for articles from certain funders, including the NIH and those listed by Europe PMC.
 We also deposit World Bank-funded articles into their repository, provided authors note this funding in their article.

 Open access and permissions

-Authors of open access articles can choose to publish on a license with fewer restrictions around reuse of the author’s material within an article, especially if the article is published under a Creative Commons license (please see Copyright and licenses" and www.creativecommons.org for further information).
-However, the author does not have the right to license the reuse of any third-party copyright material contained within an open access paper, and so it is essential to obtain appropriate permission from the relevant rightsholder (see "Requesting permissions" below).
+Authors of open access articles can choose to publish under a license with fewer restrictions on reuse, especially if the article is published under a Creative Commons license (please see Copyright and licenses and www.creativecommons.org for further information).
+However, the author does not have the right to license the reuse of any third-party copyright material contained within an open access paper, and so it is essential to obtain appropriate permission from the relevant rightsholder (please see "How do I request permission", below).

-You should also make sure to ask for the following:
+You will also need to ask for the following:

 If there is third-party material within the document, please ensure that you have obtained permission EITHER to include their material under the same terms as the license OR to include their material with reuse not permitted.